How herbal and homoeopathic medicines will be treated by the MHRA if there is a no-deal Brexit

 In the event of no deal, the MHRA will expand the list of countries from which it will accept traditional evidence for herbal medicines.
 Currently for traditional herbal registration evidence has to be provided that the product or a corresponding product has been used for a period of 15 years within the EU/EEA.

-In the event of no deal, , the MHRA will be able to accept the 15 years of traditional evidence from a wider range of countries in addition to EEA countries.
+In the event of a no-deal Brexit, the MHRA will be able to accept the 15 years of traditional evidence from a wider range of countries in addition to EEA countries.
 Suitable countries will be those that have a level of pharmacovigilance equivalent to that of the UK.
 This is to ensure that any safety issues have been properly identified to support the traditional use of the product.

 The MHRA may publish its own list of herbal substances, preparations and combinations for use in traditional herbal medicines.
 This will include the entries in the existing EU List and the list will be updated as new entries arise.